johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Using the Chrome Browser on your Raspberry Pi navigate to the following repository:
 https://github.com/johnshearing/MyEtherWalletOffline

-We going to download the repository onto you raspberry pi.
+We are going to download the repository onto you raspberry pi.
 Look on the right side and scroll down a bit until you see a green button that reads **Clone or download**
 Click on that button.
 A small popup window will appear under the button.